 Both exams are designed to test medical student skills in history taking, physical examination, communication, English language, and the integration of subsequent findings to formulate a differential diagnosis and plan.
-The exam tests material from the core clinical clerkships of medical school -- internal medicine, family medicine, pediatrics, psychiatry, surgery, and ob/gyn.
+The exam tests material from the core clinical clerkships of medical College -- internal medicine, family medicine, pediatrics, psychiatry, surgery, and ob/gyn.
 The exams use standardized patients to test your knowledge of common chief complaints that may present in a variety of settings including outpatient clinic, emergency room, or physician telephone encounters.
 In fact, many students say the test day feels like a day during the family medicine, outpatient sub-i, or ER rotations.

 Because the OSCE is your best way to prepare for Step 2 CS, both are discussed together.
 Most Jefferson students agree that the OSCE was almost identical to Step 2 in the content and format.
 Similarly, many students found that performing well on Jefferson’s 3rd year OSCE was a sign of preparation for the Step 2 CS exam.

 Additional information about Step 2 CS can be found at: